Mutopia: Science Fiction and Fantastic Knowledge (Liverpool University Press, in press).

 Philip K. Dick: 40 Articles from Science Fiction Studies, Co-Editor with R.D.
 Mullen, Arthur B. Evans, and Veronica Hollinger (SF-TH, Inc. 1992)

-Founder and Managing Editor, Humanimalia: A Journal of Human/Animal Interface Studies
+Founder and Emeritus Editor, Humanimalia: A Journal of Human/Animal Interface Studies

 Co-Editor, Science Fiction Studies